-In Section 5.1 we perform an experimental evaluation of our approach using real world networks.
+In Section 5.1 we perform an experimental evaluation of our approach using real-world networks.
 Since, as far as we know, our algorithm is the first estimation algorithm for percolation centrality, we compare our results with the best known algorithm for computing the same measure in the exact case.
 As expected, our algorithm is many times faster than the exact algorithm, since the exact computation of the percolation centrality takes $O(n^3)$ time, which is extremely time consuming.
 Additionally, a main advantage of our algorithm is that it outputs an estimation with a very small error.
-In fact, for every one of the networks used in our experiment, the average estimation error are kept below the quality parameter $\epsilon$ by many orders of magnitude.
-For instance, even for $\epsilon = 0.1$ (the largest in our experiments), the average estimation error is in the order of $10^{-11}$ and maximum estimation error of any one of the centrality measure is in the order of $10^{-9}$ .
+In fact, for every one of the networks used in our experiment, the average estimation error are kept below the quality parameter ε by many orders of magnitude.
+For instance, even for $\epsilon = 0.1$ (the largest in our experiments), the average estimation error is in the order of 10^{-11} and maximum estimation error of any one of the centrality measure is in the order of 10^{-9} .

 Additionally, we also run experiments using synthetic graphs in order to validate the scalability of our algorithm, since for this task we need a battery of "similar" graphs of increasing size.
-We use power law graphs generated by the Barabasi-Albert model [5] for such experiments.
+We use power-law graphs generated by the Barabási-Albert model [5] for such experiments.

-We use Python 3.8 language in our implementation and, for graph manipulation, we use the NetworkX library [7].
+We use Python 3.7 language in our implementation1 and, for graph manipulation, we use the NetworkX library [7].
 The implementation of the exact algorithm for the percolation centrality is the one available in referred NetworkX library.
 The experiments were performed on a 2.8 Mhz Intel i7-4900MQ quad core with 12GB of RAM and Windows 10 64-bit operating system.

-In all experiments, we set the percolation state $x_v$ , for each $v \in V$ , as a random number between 0 and 1.
-The parameters $\delta$ and c remained fixed.
-We set $\delta = 0.1$ for all experiments. and c = 0.5 as suggested by Löffler and Phillips (2009) [10].
+In all experiments, we set the percolation state x_v , for each $v \in V$, as a random number between 0 and 1, and the weights of each edge $e \in E$ as a random number between 1 and 100.
+The parameters δ and c remained fixed.
+We set $\delta = 0.1$ for all experiments and c = 0.5 as suggested by Löffler and Phillips (2009) [10].